pwangy/Trainee-Test/README.md

-# :eyeglasses: NENT Tech Trainee Code Test
+# Movie API

-## Objectives
+## Completed Objectives :eyeglasses:
-- Create a Movie API in JavaScript with the first requirement *and* at least 6 more methods from the <details><summary>>numbered list</summary>.
+- Create a Movie API in JavaScript with the first requirement *and* at least 6 more methods from <details><summary> this numbered list.</summary>
   <p>
   ```
-- [x] 1.
-(REQUIRED) When instantiating the class with the imported movies.json file, add an “id” and a random “rating” from 1 to 5 for each movie before storing it.
+    - [x] (REQUIRED) When instantiating the class with the imported movies.json file, add an “id” and a random “rating” from 1 to 5 for each movie before storing it.
     - [x] 2.
 A method that returns movies from a certain genre.
     - [] 3.
 A method that removes a movie with a certain id (if found).
     - [] 4.
 A method that returns the movies with the subtitle and thumb properties filtered out.
     - [x] 5.
 A method that returns the movies sorted by name.
     - [x] 6.
 A method that returns the 2 top rated movies and 2 bottom rated movies.
     - [x] 7.
 A method that prints out the three top rated movies.
     - [x] 8.
 A method that prints out movies sorted from bottom rated to top rated.
     - [] 9.
 A method that allows the user to add a new movie object to the movie list (supply all properties but the “id” and “rating”.
 The “id” and “rating” properties should be added internally by the method.
     - [x] 10.
 A method that returns a movie with a certain id (if found).
     - [] 11.
 A method that changes the title of a movie with a certain id (if found).
 The updated title should be sent in as an argument to the method.
 ```
 </p>
 </details>